The Last Ship (novel): Plot

 At Suez, the ship's Combat Systems Officer (CSO) states his belief that parts of North America may still be habitable and demands that the ship return to the U.S. East Coast, so they can see for themselves.
 The captain tries to discourage the CSO, but the latter challenges the captain's authority, reminding him that the U.S. Navy (under which Thomas is legally bestowed the title of captain) no longer exists, meaning Thomas is no longer in lawful command, and demands a vote on the correct course of action.
 Thomas, angered at this mutiny, allows a vote thinking the CSO has little support, but is shocked when nearly a third of the crew side with the CSO.
 The mutineers demand rafts and the captain's gig in order to sail thousands of miles to the United States.
 With a mixture of sadness and outrage, Thomas agrees, and the mutineers depart.

 In the following weeks the ship proceeds through the Suez Canal, which is luckily open, and travels through treacherous seas towards the Indian Ocean.
 Coming across permissive conditions on the coast of Kenya, Thomas leads an armed expedition inland.
 The shore party finds the grassland to be lush, but notice that it is dead quiet, and devoid of birds or insects.
 They eventually find a large group of savanna animals, but they are suffering from radiation-sickness, like the people previously encountered.
 Upon learning that even the healthy animals can’t be saved, Thomas orders his men to kill all of them, to end their suffering.

 From Bombay to Singapore, they notice a pattern where the amount of fallout increases with the size of nearby landmasses, with shores and cities ablaze, surrounded by mantels of radioactive smoke, reaching to the heavens.
 One coastal town, visited by Thomas in the past, appears intact – but is too contaminated to approach.

-Approaching the Java sea, the fallout becomes so dense that the crew cannot go onto the weather decks.
+Approaching the Java Sea, the fallout becomes so dense that the crew cannot go onto the weather decks.
 Nuclear winter begins to take full effect, with dramatic temperature drops and black snow at the equator.
 Luckily, Nathan James was designed with cold weather and fallout in mind, and Thomas orders the ship hermetically sealed and people stationed on the bridge in short rotations.
 Despite this, the crew suffers from mild radiation sickness, and their passage through the dense fallout becomes so trying psychologically that fifteen crew members, including three women, vanish overboard.
 Reading what seems like a suicide note, the Jesuit concludes that some of the crew suffer from a deep sense of guilt for their role in the global destruction.
 Things become even bleaker when they lose contact with the Soviet submarine, assuming she, with the nuclear fuel, was lost while scouting the Soviet coastline.
-Confronted with rising radiation levels, posing a fatal danger to the bridge crew, Thomas decides to turn the ship around, and travel South of Australia, which will severely affect their fuel supply.
+Confronted with rising radiation levels, posing a fatal danger to the bridge crew, Thomas decides to turn the ship around, and change course for southern Australia, which will severely affect their fuel supply.